 Paul sought heaven, but he realized it wasn’t his yet (Philippians 3:7-14).
 He knew the danger that comes from thinking that you have something before you have actually received it.
 A person can become lax.
-He might not put in sufficient effort to reach his destination..
+He might not put in sufficient effort to reach his destination.

 “But I want to remind you, though you once knew this, that the Lord, having saved the people out of the land of Egypt, afterward destroyed those who did not believe” (Jude 5).
 How many people left Egypt?
 Numbers 1:45-47 says there were 603,500 non-infirm men above the age of twenty who left Egyptian bondage, and this doesn’t include any men from the tribe of Levi.
 Assuming an equal ratio of men to women, there would easily be 1.2 million healthy adults in the crowd, plus the elderly, the infirm, and children.
-Of the adults, how many of the original number actually entered the promise land?
+Of the adults, how many of the original numbers actually entered the promised land?
 According to Numbers 32:11-13, only two!